Tick

 DSCR Loan Down Payment Requirements Explained

-Down payment plays a crucial role in securing your DSCR loan and determining the loan terms.
+At HomeAbroad Loans, the down payment plays a crucial role in qualifying for a DSCR loan and determining the loan terms.

-At HomeAbroad Loans, we typically require a down payment of 20% for domestic investors and 25% for foreign investors.
-This ensures that both domestic and international investors have access to competitive loan options based on their financial profiles and investment goals.
+We typically require a down payment of 25% for foreign investors.
+This ensures that international real estate investors have access to competitive loan options tailored to their individual financial profiles and investment goals.

 To fully understand the importance of down payments with DSCR loans, it’s essential to consider how they impact various financing aspects.